TodWulff/Klipper_UserInteraction/README.md

 ![https://i.imgur.com/mO7TfWW.png](https://i.imgur.com/mO7TfWW.png)

 ### Closing comments:
 This was/is a quite deep rabbit hole.
-Author MegaHurtz 🇺🇸#6544 can be reached on a number of different Discord channels:
+Author MegaHurtz 🇺🇸#6544 can be reached on a number of different Discord servers:
 - Voron Kit Feedback
 - Voron Design
 - Klipper